1) The Post Award Research Administrator is responsible for identifying and remediating deviations from established account management expectations.

 4) Distribute awards through AURA, establishing accounts in the financial system and updating records as necessary.

-5) Process all Concurrence Requests (CRs) and continuations (CNs) in AURA; ensure cost share is properly established and reported.
+5) Process for all Concurrence Requests (CRs) and continuations (CNs) in AURA; ensure cost share is properly established and reported.

 6) Direct preparation of, monitor and approve sponsor required fiscal and management reports; prepare and/or review billing reports and request invoices as appropriate; complete/review and approve back-up documentation as necessary prior to submission of reports.